mlab-upenn/mpcc/README.md

 1. Clone this repo

-2. Head to https://github.com/acados/acados and install acados following their instructions. below is a brief summary.
+2. Head to https://github.com/acados/acados and install acados following their instructions.
+   Below is a brief summary.

 2.2 git clone git@github.com:acados/acados.git